Simultaneous game: Socially desirable outcomes

-Pareto Optimality
+Pareto optimality

 Pareto efficiency is a notion rooted in the theoretical construct of perfect competition.
 Originating with Italian economist Vilfredo Pareto the concept refers to a state in which an economy has maximized efficiency in terms of resource allocation.
 Pareto Efficiency is closely linked to Pareto Optimality which is an ideal of Welfare Economics and often implies a notion of ethical consideration.
 A simultaneous game, for example, is said to reach Pareto optimality if there is no alternative outcome that can make at least one player better off while leaving all other players at least as well off.
 Therefore, these outcomes are referred to as socially desirable outcomes.

-The Stag Hunt
+The stag hunt

-The Stag Hunt by philosopher Jean-Jacques Rousseau is a simultaneous game in which there are two players.
-The decision to be made is whether or not each player wishes to hunt a Stag or a Hare.
-Naturally hunting a Stag will provide greater utility in comparison to hunting a Hare.
-However, in order to hunt a Stag both players need to work together.
+The stag hunt by philosopher Jean-Jacques Rousseau is a simultaneous game in which there are two players.
+The decision to be made is whether or not each player wishes to hunt a stag or a hare.
+Naturally hunting a stag will provide greater utility in comparison to hunting a hare.
+However, in order to hunt a stag both players need to work together.
 On the other hand, each player is perfectly capable of hunting a hare alone.
 The resulting dilemma is that neither player can be sure of what the other will choose to do.
-Thus, providing the potential for a player to receive no payoff should they be the only party to choose to hunt a Stag.
+Thus, providing the potential for a player to receive no payoff should they be the only party to choose to hunt a stag.
 Therefore, resulting in the following payoff matrix:

 The game is designed to illustrate a clear Pareto optimality where both players cooperate to hunt a Stag.
 However, due to the inherent risk of the game, such an outcome does not always come to fruition.
 It is imperative to note that Pareto optimality is not a strategic solution for simultaneous games.
 However, the ideal informs players about the potential for more efficient outcomes.
 Moreover, potentially providing insight into how players should learn to play over time.